prosper615/prosper615/README.md

-I just started out coding. writer. watch me become cryptography/blockchain/ software engineer ♥️
+I just started out coding. writer. fell in ♥️ with cryptography and programming.